JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 1. MAINs resolve via entity-name prefixes (unchanged `GET_MAIN_INSTS_FROM_PATH_REPORT` — MAIN entities survive unmangled);
-2. function-name *fragments* from the subtree's landscape are substring-scored against the report's register/netlist names (generated `REG_STAGEn_<wire>` FF names survive synthesis well); highest score wins.
+2. function-name *fragments* from the subtree's landscape (`SWEEP.
+   RANK_PATH_FUNC_CANDIDATES`) are substring-matched against the report's register/netlist names (generated `REG_STAGEn_<wire>` FF names survive synthesis well) and ranked **by depth, not by name length**: a candidate whose name is a substring of *every available* endpoint name is a true common ancestor of the two registers (both endpoint names share their textual prefix down to their lowest common ancestor), so the deepest (rightmost) such match wins, longer name breaking ties — this finds the LCA without ever needing exact hierarchical matching.
+Only when no candidate matches any endpoint name at all does it fall back to summing matched-substring length across every endpoint/resource string (the original scoring, kept as a last resort for tools that report resources but no usable register endpoint names).
 The subtree root and the main's own names are **excluded** — the flattened netlist prefixes every register with the top entity name, so the root would match everything and always win, a meaningless attribution;

+   *Why length alone was wrong:* every ancestor func's name is itself a substring of a descendant register's fully-qualified name (each hierarchy level just prepends its own instance name), so a pure matched-length score carries no depth signal — it always favors whichever candidate name is longest.
+Seen for real on wireguard-fpga's decrypt path: a 58-character auto-generated interface-func wrapper name (`if8040c842_decrypt_dataflow_core_..._inst18`) scored 14112 and beat the 29-character `chacha20_chacha20_block_step` at 7056, even though Vivado's own timing report showed the critical path running entirely between two registers *inside* the latter, many levels deeper than the wrapper. `SWEEP.RESOLVE_PIPELINABLE_HOTSPOT` additionally guards a related case: the correctly-attributed deepest common ancestor can itself be unsliceable (state/feedback at its own level, e.g. a `feedback_vars` submodule threaded through an interface-func wrapper) while wrapping other, unrelated sliceable logic — before declaring the path unpipelinable it scans the remaining ranked candidates for the deepest one that autopipelining *can* help, so one stuck ancestor never masks a densifiable one on the same path;
 3. entity-local `REG_STAGEn` stage numbers are logged only — stage indices are local to the entity the FF lives in, never global;
 4. low confidence → no attribution → global rescale.
 PYRTL (the no-PART